 Answer: Though IVF has been used for women who have crossed the age of 40 years, one needs to be realistic in approach as the egg quality and number decline drastically after the woman steps on the wrong side of her mid-thirties.
 This means that a woman of advanced maternal age should consider using donor eggs rather than her own for improving the success rate of IVF.
 The use of good quality donor eggs from a younger woman would improve the chances of IVF success to a considerable extent.

 Q10.
 How many IVF attempts would realistically be needed by me?

-Gaudium IVF Clinic in Delhi is a reputed infertility clinic, where patients are not only offered expert services but also counseled comprehensively about the procedure.
-Visit Gaudium IVF for a free second opinion from the award winning fertility specialist, Dr Manika Khanna.
+Gaudium IVF Centre in Delhi is a reputed IVF centre, where patients are not only offered expert services but also counseled comprehensively about the procedure.
+Visit Gaudium IVF for a free second opinion from the award-winning fertility specialist, Dr. Manika Khanna.